Translate

 1.

 Yes.
-Cost-sharing with other programs is encouraged if your research budget exceeds US$5,000.
-Please report any additional sources of funding in your proposed budget and financial report.
+Cost sharing with other programs is encouraged if your research budget exceeds US$5,000.
+Please report any additional sources of funding in your proposed budget and financial report so that we will have a better idea of the scale of your SRG project.

 2.

-May I purchase items not listed in my original budget proposal but still needful for my research?
+May I purchase items not listed in my original budget proposal but still needed for my research?

 2.